 An exploration database was developed to systematically integrate historic drill hole data from numerous campaigns with the more recent drilling done by Nevada King.
 The database currently contains records for approximately 550 drill holes, of which 446 holes have known depths.
 The holes drilled prior to Nevada King's tenure in the district total a minimum of 59,500 meters (~195,200 feet) with an average depth of 189 meters (620 feet).
 This database represents the most complete dataset compilation in the district's history, and the standardized format serves as the foundation for a 3D model.

-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022

 Surface Geochemistry Compilation